AriTheElk/sublimetext-defaultplus-theme/README.md

 * Bright Font Color: `"defaultplus_tabs_brightfont": true`

 ## Changelog
+### 4.2.15
+- First 2.0 preview build is done.

-### 3.5.13
+### 3.5.14
-* Added theme options for tab label styles
+- Added theme options for tab label styles

-### 3.4.13
+### 3.4.14
-* Added theme options for sidebar label styles
+- Added theme options for sidebar label styles

 ### 11.28.13
-* Updated the look and feel of the block tabs
+- Updated the look and feel of the block tabs
-* Updated the look of input elements
+- Updated the look of input elements
-* Changed the color of button highlights
+- Changed the color of button highlights
-* Made the side bar's color scheme easier on the eyes.
+- Made the side bar's color scheme easier on the eyes.

 ### 11.25.13
-* Added block-styled tabs
+- Added block-styled tabs